A Leading Cause of Many Bisexuals Staying in the Closet: Other Queer People

 What do you think of biphobia within the queer community?
 Sound off in the comments.

-This story was originally published on April 9, 2018
+This article was originally published on April 9, 2018.
+It has since been updated.